sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-03-30-blog-setup.markdown

 Links can be included [in place!](http://google.com)

 1. Numbered lists
-1. are created with one-point prefix
+1. are created with `1. ` prefix
+1. at the begining of each list item
+1. then these prefixes
-1. and are turn into indices
+1. are turn into proper list index

 - Bullet points
 - are created with dashes